 [Section 6 amended by No. 53 of 2000 s.
 6.]

-7. Application of access procedures to private collections
+7. Access rights in Parts 2 and 4, application of to private collections

 If Parts 2 and 4 apply to documents in a private collection that is held by an art gallery, museum, library or other prescribed agency, the application of those Parts is subject to any limitations on access imposed by the person who lodged the collection.